-Wislawa Szymborska was born in 1923 in Bnin, a small town in Western Poland.
+Wislawa Szymborska was born on July 2, 1923, in Bnin, a small town in Western Poland.
 Her family moved to Krakow in 1931 where she lived most of her life.

 Szymborska studied Polish literature and sociology at Jagellonian University from 1945 until 1948.
 While attending the university, she became involved in Krakow’s literary scene and first met and was influenced by Czeslaw Milosz.
 She began work at the literary review magazine Życie Literackie (Literary Life) in 1953, a job she held for nearly thirty years.

-Szymborska is the author of more than fifteen books of poetry.
+During her lifetime, Szymborska authored more than fifteen books of poetry.
 Her collections available in English include Monologue of a Dog (Harcourt, 2005); Miracle Fair: Selected Poems of Wislawa Szymborska (Norton, 2001); Poems, New and Collected, 1957-1997 (Harcourt, 1998); View with a Grain of Sand: Selected Poems(Harcourt, 1995); People on a Bridge (Forest, 1990); and Sounds, Feelings Thoughts: Seventy Poems (Princeton UP, 1981).
 She is also the author of Nonrequired Reading (Harcourt, 2002), a collection of prose pieces.

-While the Polish history from World War II through Stalinism clearly informs her poetry, Szymborska is also a deeply personal poet who explores the large truths that exist in ordinary, everyday things.
+While the Polish history from World War II through Stalinism clearly informs her poetry, Szymborska was also a deeply personal poet who explored the large truths that exist in ordinary, everyday things.
 "Of course, life crosses politics," Szymborska once said "but my poems are strictly not political.
 They are more about people and life."

 In the introduction to Miracle Fair, Czeslaw Milosz wrote: "Hers is a very grim poetry…a comparison with the despairing vision of Samuel Beckett and Philip Larkin suggests itself.
 Yet, in contrast to them Szymborska offers a world where one can breathe."